cfmrp/mtool/README.md

 Note that multi-valued use of the `--limit` option is only meaningful in conjunction with the MRP metric, and that setting either of the two values to `0` will disable the corresponding search component.
+Finally, the MRP scorer can parallelize evaluation: an option like `--cores 8` (on suitable hardware) will run eight `mtool` processes in parallel, which should reduce scoring time substantially.

 Analytics
 ---------